 Travel laundry bags will make it easy to keep your worn clothes away from clean clothing in your hotel room.
 It’s also worth taking some concentrated laundry soap with you if you want to avoid using the expensive hotel laundry service.

-Reusable shopping bags are environmentally friendly and also let you avoid paying for bags in stores.
+Reusable shopping bags are environmentally friendly and also let you avoid paying for bags in stores (most places in Mexico no longer give out plastic bags).
 You could use your day bag or beach bag, but a foldable shopping bag will fit easily into your luggage.

 If you struggle in very humid weather, the cooling breeze from a portable neck fan will feel much more comfortable.
 A Chill Pal cooling towel is another easy way to keep cool when the temperature is soaring.